Viliam-Nemeth/Viliam-Nemeth/README.md

 ## Objective

-My work in SaaS Busines Environment has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My work in SaaS Busines Environment has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming for GRC Analyst role or Security Operations Center (SOC) Tier 1 Analyst.

 ## Certifications